-The New York Aquarium in Brooklyn, which usually hosts an annual "Halloween at the Ascarium," is under renovation this year and, while open and worth a visit, will not be holding the event.
-While you're there, be sure to visit Coney Island and see what’s up at its delightfully refreshed amusement park.
+The New York Aquarium in Brooklyn hosts “Halloween at the Ascarium” the last two weekends in October.
+All the fun and special animal shows are included in admission.
+Be sure to visit the famous Coney Island amusement park and see what’s up at its delightfully refreshed amusement park.

 Ferry Over to Spooky Staten Island

 Visit Staten Island for Fall in Historic Richmond Town on the weekends before Halloween.
 The young at heart will love the pumpkin picking at Decker Farm, running Sept.
 30 through Oct.
 29. Pick your perfect pumpkin, enjoy a hayride with family and friends and indulge in delicious fall foods.